aribaza/magiccreative/README.md

 # Magic Creative
-## Create a Populated IDML File from an IDML Template

 ## Overview
 Magic Creative allows you to create a populated IDML file from an IDML template by replacing text fields and images as specified.